Useful services and organisations

 Telephone and online services provide information on all aspects of living with dementia.
 As a support and research charity, this is a membership organisation working to improve the quality of life of people affected by dementia in England, Wales and Northern Ireland.

 A campaigning charity in the UK working closely with people with intellectual disabilities and carers to improve lives.
 Also provides a wide range of information and resources on living with intellectual disabilities.

 This website has useful guidance for doctors and other general health care staff on people with intellectual disabilities, addressing issues of assessment, communication and consent.

 This website, hosted by St George’s University of London, is a comprehensive learning resource for medical, nursing and other healthcare students on understanding issues around intellectual disabilities and health.
 It includes guidance on communication and consent.

 Resources for people with intellectual disabilities

-Books Beyond Words is a series of picture books that has been developed to make communicating easier for these people with intellectual disabilities, and to enable discussion about difficult topics.
-The pictures are designed to help the reader make sense of what is happening to them, and help them to ask questions or share their concerns.
+Books Beyond Words is a series of picture books that has been developed to make communicating easier for people with intellectual disabilities, and to enable conversations about difficult topics.
+The pictures are designed to help the readers make sense of what is happening to them, and to help them ask questions or share their concerns.
 Supporting text and guidelines are also provided for carers, supporters and professionals.
-The website also includes a video and advice on how to use the books.
+The books are available as print books, e-books or apps.